melissak-fgc/Capstone-Project/instructions.md

 5. Create a Pull Request

 ## License
-[Specify your license here]
+MIT License

 ## Contact
-[Add contact information or maintainer details]
+For any questions or support, please contact the maintainer at [your-email@example.com]